11 Tips to Overcome Weight Loss StallsJune 5, 2015

 - Keep food journaling to ensure there are no negative nutrition issues creeping in.

-- Increase the intensity of your exercise to boost metabolism, tighten up that loose skin and make your clothing feel even looser.
+- Increase the intensity of your exercise to boost metabolism, tighten up that loose skin and make your clothes feel even looser.

 - Concentrate on eating protein to help keep muscle.
 Sometimes adding a protein shake meal replacement every day can help.